Kazmirchuk/nats-tcl/CoreAPI.md

 ### objectName publish_msg *msg*
 Publishes a message created using [nats::msg](#natsmsg) commands.
 This method is especially useful if you need to send a message with headers.

-### objectName subscribe *subject* ?-queue *queueGroup*? ?-callback *cmdPrefix*? ?-max_msgs *maxMsgs*? ?-dictmsg *dictmsg*?
+### objectName subscribe *subject* ?*args*?
 Subscribes to a subject (possibly with wildcards) and returns a subscription ID.

+You can provide the following options:
+- `-callback cmdPrefix` (mandatory - see below)
+- `-queue queueGroup` - subscribe to a [queue group](https://docs.nats.io/developing-with-nats/receiving/queues)
+- `-max_msgs int` - automatically unsubscribe after `max_msgs` messages have been received
+- `-dictmsg bool` - if false (default), only a payload is delivered in `message`.
+Set to true to receive `message` as a dict, e.g. to access headers using the `nats::msg` ensemble.
+You can also `configure` the connection to have `-dictmsg` as true by default.
+- `-post bool` - controls how the callback is invoked, see below.
+Default true.
+Exercise with caution.

-Whenever a message arrives, the command prefix will be invoked from the event loop.
+Whenever a message arrives, the command prefix `cmdPrefix` will be invoked from the event loop.
 It must have the following signature:<br/>
 **subscriptionCallback** *subject message replyTo*<br/>

-If you use the [-queue option](https://docs.nats.io/developing-with-nats/receiving/queues), only one subscriber in a given queueGroup will receive each message (useful for load balancing).
-When given `-max_msgs`, the client will automatically unsubscribe after `maxMsgs` messages have been received.<br />
-By default, only a payload is delivered in `message`.
-Use `-dictmsg true` to receive `message` as a dict, e.g. to access headers using the `nats::msg` ensemble.
-You can also `configure` the connection to have `-dictmsg` as true by default.
+The default invocation by posting a Tcl event ensures that user code is separated from the library code, e.g. in case the user code throws an error or takes a long time, the library can still function normally.
+However, posting a Tcl event has a performance cost.
+If your callback is trivial, e.g. only sets a variable or posts another Tcl event, you can use `-post false`.
+Then the library will invoke your callback directly.
+Note that it is done in the library's coroutine, so in your callback you can't use such functions as `publish` or `request`.

 ### objectName unsubscribe *subID* ?-max_msgs *maxMsgs*?
 Unsubscribes from a subscription with a given `subID` immediately.
 If `-max_msgs` is given, unsubscribes after this number of messages has been received **on this `subID`**.
 In other words, if you have already received 10 messages, and then you call `unsubscribe $subID -max_msgs 10`, you will be unsubscribed immediately.